camunda/camunda-bpm-examples/bpmn-model-api/generate-process-fluent-api/README.md

   .done();
 ```

-From now on we can create user, service or script tasks, and parallel or exclusive gateways to
+From now on we can create user, service or script tasks and parallel or exclusive gateways to
 model the process we want to create.
 For every task we can set attributes like the ID, name, camunda:formKey,
 camunda:assignee, camunda:class, camunda:candidateUsers or camunda:candidateGroups.